andydunstall/scuttlebutt/README.md

 Theres a CLI tool in `eval/` that can be used to evaluate the cluster.
 Such as the time it takes to propagate an update to all nodes in a cluster with 64 nodes.

-## Future Improvements

-### Configuration
-Adding default configuration would be useful, similar to memberlists `DefaultLAN` and `DefaultWAN` config.

-Also being able to configure the initial state for the node before it joins the cluster.

-### Failure Detector
-Currently its left to the application to detect failed nodes, though this could be done within the library itself.

-Similarly theres no way for a node to explicitly leave the cluster.

-### Evaluation
-Evaluating how nodes behave under different loads and chaos would be useful, and doing some CPU profilings to look for any optimisations.

-Could use something like [toxiproxy](https://github.com/Shopify/toxiproxy) to inject faults.